Large multi-response linear regression estimation based on low-rank pre-smoothing: Simulation study

 \subsection{Predictive performance}

-In both the case of LRPS and RRR we see that the choice of $k$ is important.
-In this section, we demonstrate the effectiveness of cross-validation for choosing this $k$, and further evaluate the predictive performance of the LRPS and RRR estimators, in an out-of-sample setting.
+For LRPS and RRR, we see that the choice of $k$ is important.
+In this section, we demonstrate the effectiveness of cross-validation for choosing $k$, and further evaluate the predictive performance of the LRPS and RRR estimators, in an out-of-sample setting.

+Before considering methods to select $k$, we first consider the sensitivity of the estimation performance to mis-specification of $k$ in some examples.
+To this end, Figure \ref{fig:simsensitivity} presents plots of the mean squared predictive error as a function of the rank parameter $k$ for LRPS and RRR, under the large $q$, moderate $p$ setting corresponding to Figure \ref{fig:res_large_q}.
+The performance trends observed in the predictive plots are consistent with those seen in the estimation of the coefficient matrix, as shown in Figure \ref{fig:res_large_q}.
+Notably, in scenarios where the error spectrum is relatively flat and LRPS is expected to perform well, it outperforms RRR (the left two panels).
+In contrast, when the error covariance $\Sigma_e$ in settings where the error covariance exhibits exhibits a spiked spectrum (the right panel), LRPS performs less favourably, highlighting the limitations of the method under such conditions.

 In general, the selection of how strong we wish our constraints to be in statistical inference may depend on the task at hand.
 For example, in the lasso ($\ell_1$ regularised regression), if one wishes to perform an optimal selection of non-zero coefficients, the specification of the regularisation (constraint) may be different from that for producing optimal predictions.
 In that setting, typically cross-validation will overestimate the support of the regression function compared to more conservative information criteria.
 Moving back to the rank-restricted setting with RRR and LRPS, we may encounter a similar position---that is, do we construct an information criterion for the selection of $k$, or do we use some in-sample empirical measure of prediction error, e.g. cross-validation.
 As we are focusing on global constraints (i.e. working with linear projections across all variates), we here focus on predictive performance rather than parametric inference when deciding the appropriate specification of $k$, and to this end, adopt a simple cross-validation procedure.